-Dr. Alexander Groh is Professor of Finance and Director of the Entrepreneurial Finance Research Centre at EMLYON Business School, France.
-He has held visiting positions at The University of New South Wales, Sydney, Australia, IESE Business School, Barcelona, Spain, and INSEAD, Fontainebleau, France.
-His research focuses on VC and PE, and includes valuation issues, performance measurement and socio-economic determinants for the development of vibrant VC and PE markets.
-His papers have been published in the Journal of Banking and Finance, the Journal of Corporate Finance, the Journal of International Money and Finance, Corporate Governance: An International Review, the European Financial Management Journal, the Journal of Alternative Investments, the Journal of Real Estate Finance and Economics, the Emerging Markets Review, and in Venture Capital, among others.
-He has been involved in management training courses for the European Venture Capital and Private Equity Association (EVCA), and has worked for Quadriga Capital, a Frankfurt based Private Equity fund, since 1996.
+Alexander Groh is Professor of Finance at EMLYON Business School, France.
+His research focuses on entrepreneurial finance, venture capital and private equity capital markets.
+His papers have been published in the Journal of Financial Economics, the Journal of Corporate Finance, the Journal of Banking and Finance, the European Economic Review, Research Policy, the Journal of Business Venturing, the Journal of International Money and Finance, the European Financial Management Journal, the Journal of Alternative Investments, the Journal of Real Estate Finance and Economics, the Emerging Markets Review, and in Venture Capital, among others.

 He was Visiting Scholar at the University of California, Berkeley, USA, at the University of New South Wales, Sydney, Australia, at IESE Business School, Barcelona, Spain, and at INSEAD, Fontainebleau, France.
 Alexander Groh was born in Frankfurt, Germany.
 He received a joint Master’s degree of Mechanical Engineering and Business Administration from Darmstadt University of Technology, where he also gained his PhD degree in finance.